-You have to register your educational and employment details with the government´s SkillSelect database while you are waiting to become eligible for a visa application.
+People hoping to work in Australia should have their qualifications and skills assessed by an appropriate authority.
+A detailed list, including contact information of all current assessing authorities, can be downloaded from the website of the Australian Government Department of Immigration and Citizenship You have to register your educational and employment details with the government´s SkillSelect database while you are waiting to become eligible for a visa application.
 This database is used by employers and national or regional governments to fill skilled vacancies under the sponsored visa categories.

 As in most other countries, vacancies are advertised in newspapers.
 There are also numerous online job databases and search engines.
 A couple of commercial websites specialize in helping prospective expats or skilled migrants find work in Australia prior to arrival.
-The Australian government regularly updates its list of skilled occupations – the best place to find out which professions are currently in demand on the Australian labor market.
+The Australian government regularly updates its list of skilled occupations; the best place to find out which professions are currently in demand on the Australian labor market.

-Australians are a friendly and sociable crowd and usually open towards foreigners.
+Australians are a friendly and sociable crowd and are usually quite open towards foreigners.
 Although socializing with other expats from your native country or cultural background while you are Down Under might seem like the more comfortable option, getting to know the locals is a great way to make the most of your expat experience.